 PageProof for unlimited collaboration

-With PageProof, it is ingeniously simple to empower your team.
+With PageProof, it is ingeniously simple to empower your marketing teams.
 It’s a way to give everyone in your team a voice.
-There are no limits – unlimited proofs, versions, reviewers, even data storage too, and PageProof is available in eight languages too.
+There are no limits – unlimited proofs, versions, reviewers, and even data storage too.
+Customers who collaborate with teams worldwide will love that PageProof is available in nine languages too.

 We make it simple for people to share and involve as many reviewers as possible and consider their diverse thinking and unique perspectives – regardless of their location.
 We believe this will nurture and enlighten creativity – strengthening your brand outputs.
 Opinions matter, especially when it comes to reviewing and approving localized content.

 Companies have benefited from globalization over the years, but we have entered a period where organizations are focusing on appealing to smaller, local markets.
 As companies seek to maximize their potential in this period, having access to the right tools can be crucial.